oddbird/oddsite/content/2017/03/17/serializing-things.rst

 But now we can't pass full Python objects around, only primitive data.
 If we try to pass something that can't be JSON-serialized, we'll get a runtime error.

+(This has another use, incidentally: it frees us to make our worker and web processes in different languages.
+That's beyond what I'll talk about here, but it's worth thinking about!)

 Getting a Django Model Between Processes
 ----------------------------------------